 When it comes to making home renovations to accommodate an elderly parent, many caregivers first want to know if the project can be covered by Medicare or Medicaid and what are the overall costs, initial and ongoing.
-It makes sense to want to know what is involved in a major project such as installing a walk in bathtub before delving into it.

 Medicare’s Policy On Walk-In Tubs

 BUT – if you (or your physician) can demonstrate that this type of tub is an absolute medical necessity – Medicare may reimburse you after you’ve purchased and installed it.

 - a medical diagnosis that warrants a walk-in tub

 - a written prescription by your physician describing you you need a walk-in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti-slip floor”, etc.